 - You had a valid license and were in compliance with the CPL regulations: Depending on the circumstances, your lawyer may be able to argue that you had a license and were within your rights.

 Remember, the prosecution must prove each and every element of the CCW charge beyond a reasonable doubt.
 Our attorneys are adept at finding the flaws in the prosecution’s arguments and fighting for a “Not Guilty” verdict before a judge and jury.

 Fight your concealed carry charge with an attorney on your side

 Concealed carry charges in Michigan can change your entire future.
 We’re proud to stand up for gun owners’ rights and have the experience and recourse to mount a spirited defense against your CCW charge.

 If you’re facing charges for illegal concealed carry, you must act quickly.
-Contact Manley & Manley today for a free case evaluation with an experienced Michigan gun lawyer.
+Contact Manley & Manley to speak with an experienced Michigan gun lawyer today.